patcadelina/prometheus-wiki/Defining-Recording-and-Alerting-Rules.md

 Some examples:

-    // Saving the per-job HTTP request rate as a new set of timeseries: job:api_http_requests_total:sum = sum(api_http_requests_total) by (job)
+    // Saving the per-job HTTP request count as a new set of timeseries: job:api_http_requests_total:sum = sum(api_http_requests_total) by (job)

     // Drop or rewrite labels in the result timeseries: